Trusted WordPress tutorials, when you need them most.

 Hello, I am using the New User Approve but the registration confirmation does not arrive in the mail users who use hotmail outlook and you know why?

-8. Chris Dumper says
+7. Chris Dumper

 Once a user is approved can I grant him permission to see portions of a menu (and the pages referenced thre) dnied to an unregistered user.
 Thanks … Chris

-9. James Durkan says
+8. James Durkan

 I HAVE used this in the past and it did work very well.
-However, now that I’m running WordPress 4.4.2, the plugin page does warn it hasn’t been tested with that version and, I’m sorry to report, it does crash.
+However, now that I’m running Wordpress 4.4.2, the plugin page does warn it hasn’t been tested with that version and, I’m sorry to report, it does crash.
 Specifically, it spews out the source code when it comes to granting approval.

-• WPBeginner Support says
+• WPBeginner Support

 We have re-tested the plugin on our demo sites.
 It works fine at our end on WordPress 4.4.2.
 Try deactivating all your WordPress plugins except New User Approve.
 If it works fine then probably one of the plugins on your site is causing the conflict.
 Try activating each plugin and then retest new user approval.
 Repeat for all plugins until you find one that’s causing the conflict.
 Report the conflict to both plugin authors.